nishkohli96/rn-template/README.md

 # RnTemplate

+**"An Ideal app-template to start your next `react-native` project."**

+## Features

+- Project code properly organized, and using `alias-imports`.
+- Implemented Onboarding-screen.
+- Stack, Tab and Drawer Navigation.
+- Global state management using `mobx-react-lite`.
+- Support for theme and language change.
+- Added custom Google-font (Poppins).
+- Added relevant links for easier & time-saving app development under the **Developer-Guide** section.

 ## Developer Guide

 -   To create react-native-app with custom package name, do a project-wide find and replace ```com.awesomeproject → com.mycompany.myapp``` Also in the `android` directory,